 The collective response I was hoping for.
 Good luck following that, Mr. Fireman!

 “But you have to pay your dues, boys and girls.
 You have to work hard and make sacrifices.
-It took me 15 years in the biz before I could afford one of those babies.
-Fifteen years of taking all sorts of abuse from cows and sheep.
+It took me 15 years before I could afford one of those babies.
+Fifteen years of taking all sorts of crap from cows and sheep.
 ‘Take me here!’
 ‘Take me there!’
 ‘Why are you late?’
 ‘Why are you going this way?’
 ‘I told you not to keep the meter running!’
 You name it, I’ve heard it.
-One cow, in particular, spent the whole time I was driving her gabbing on the cell phone with a friend.
-She laughed and laughed until milk ran out of her nose.
-It poured down her face and seeped onto my upholstery.
-When I asked her to help me clean it up, she hauled off and slugged me in the face.
+One time a cow spent the whole time I was driving her gabbing on the phone with a friend.
+She laughed so hard milk ran out of her nose.
+It poured down her face and seeped into my upholstery.
+When I asked her to help me clean it up, she punched me in the face.
 I had a hoof mark for a week.
 And I never did get paid for that job.

 “Why do you want to drive animals around instead of people?”

 “Good question.
-Animals aren’t afraid to reveal their thoughts and innermost secrets.
-They talk to me about the books they are reading.
-Animal Farm, by George Orwell, seems to be a popular read down on the farm.
+I guess because animals aren’t afraid to reveal their thoughts and innermost secrets.
+They talk to me about the books they like.
+Animal Farm, by George Orwell, continues to be a popular read with them.
 You’ll probably read it one day when you’re in high school.
 Some animals complain to me about their jobs.
-I have learned over the years that cows yearn for something better.
+I’ve learned over the years that cows yearn for something better.
 People milking you for everything you’ve got will do that to you.
-And sheep would rather be working in sleep disorder laboratories instead of spending all their time making coats.
+And sheep would rather be working in sleep disorder laboratories instead of making coats.
 That way they can give something back to society I suppose.

-“Yes, distinguished looking fellow with the Princeton hoody two rows over.”
+“Yes, distinguished-looking fellow with the University of Phoenix hoody two rows over.”